open-mmlab/mmcv/docs/tensorrt_plugin.md

 ### Reminders

-- Some of the [custom ops](https://mmcv.readthedocs.io/en/latest/ops.html) in `mmcv` have their cuda implementations, which could be refered.
+- Some of the [custom ops](https://mmcv.readthedocs.io/en/latest/ops.html) in `mmcv` have their cuda implementations, which could be referred.

 ## Known Issues